Extensible Type-Safe Error Handling in Haskell

 in

-Haskell2.
+.
 You can use it to model to wrap either the result of a

 function (T

-Both Either
+Either

 and Result

-are used in order to achieve the same end, that is
+are used in order to achieve the same

-writing functions which might fail.
+end, that is writing functions which might fail.

 On the one hand, Either E

 is a monad.
-It works exactly as Maybe
+It works exactly as

-an error acts as a shortcut for the rest of the function), but gives you the
+(returning an error acts as a shortcut for the rest of the

-ability to specify why the function has failed.
-To deal with effects, the
+function), but gives you the ability to specify why the function has failed.

 package provides EitherT

-, a transformer version of Either
+transformer version of Either

-in a monad stack.
+to be used in a monad stack.

 On the other hand, the Rust language provides the ?

-syntactic sugar, to
+syntactic sugar,

-your function B
+failure.
+If your function f

-uses a function A
+uses a function g

-which might fail, and want to fail
+which might fail, and want to

-yourself if A
+fail yourself if f

 fails, it becomes trivial.